-NEPA Determination: For both action alternatives, direct, localized, and temporary increases in turbidity and TSS that are similar in nature and magnitude ,may occur during placement of dredge material at the proposed Eden Landing or Emeryville Crescent sties.
+NEPA Determination: For both action alternatives, direct, localized, and temporary increases in turbidity and TSS that are similar in nature and magnitude, may occur during transport and placement of dredged material at the proposed Eden Landing or Emeryville Crescent sites from their respective dredging sites of Redwood City or Oakland Harbor.
 The effects of both action alternatives would be short-term, and less than significant.